 Do you create lists and find pleasure in checking them off?

-If not, that's okay too, like any art form, spellwork can be learned through practice and study.
+If not, that's okay too.
+Like any art form, spellwork can be learned through practice.

 Working intentionally with spellwork is one of the most profound ways to realize the power of sensitivity and how to channel it.
 You can also gauge your sensitivity by how you respond to regular meditation, movement, crowds, and daily stimuli then recording it in a journal.

 It can be difficult to know when to fire up the magic engine and when to shut it down, keep it at a steady pace, or slam on the gas.
-There are times when different speeds and intensities are appropriate, and I often turn to Tarot as a form of spellwork for this reason, because it help you gauge how you are feeling in an acute way and develop an action plan moving forward.
+There are times when different speeds and intensities are appropriate, and I often turn to Tarot as a form of spellwork for this reason, because it helps you gauge how you are feeling in an acute way and allows you the time to reflect on how you'd like to move forward.

 One of the challenges with being a spellworker is how often you feel subtlety.